MasteryEducation/ClojureForJava.com/content/3/3/1/index.md

 ---
 canonical: "https://clojureforjava.com/3/3/1"
 title: "Clojure Syntax: A Comprehensive Guide for Java Developers"
-description: "Explore the fundamental syntax of Clojure, a functional programming language, and understand how it differs from Java.
-Learn to write basic expressions and functions in Clojure, facilitating a smooth transition from Java OOP to Clojure's functional paradigm."
+description: "Explore the fundamental syntax of Clojure and understand how it differs from Java.
+Learn to write basic expressions and functions in Clojure, leveraging your Java knowledge for a smooth transition."
 linkTitle: "3.1 Introduction to Clojure Syntax"
 tags:
 - "Clojure"
-- "Java"
 - "Functional Programming"
+- "Java Interoperability"
 - "Syntax"
 - "Expressions"
 - "Functions"
-- "Migration"
+- "Immutability"
-- "Programming"
+- "Lisp"
 date: 2024-11-25
 type: docs
 nav_weight: 31000